 One of the biggest motivations to adopt a more nutritious diet is the desire to improve skin health.
 Many people of all ages struggle with skin conditions such as acne, rosacea, dry skin, wrinkles, and sun damage, among others.
 This can be very upsetting for those who have yet to find a solution to their problematic skin.
 While conventional medical professionals often discount the connection between skin health and nutrition, there is strong evidence to support the influence of our food choices on the health and vibrancy of our skin.

-The consumption of certain vitamins, minerals, and other beneficial compounds in the diet is one of the most effective ways to treat skin conditions and improve the look and feel of one’s skin.
 There are several nutrients that are known to play a role in the proper growth and immunity of the skin, and many people have found that their skin health has dramatically improved after making purposeful changes to their daily diet.
 For example, Liz from the blog CaveGirlEats has a great post about how eating a traditional diet has improved her skin health.
 As her story suggests, making simple changes to your diet can have a significant impact on skin appearance in a short amount of time.

 In this series, I will discuss how vitamins and minerals from a nutritious whole foods diet can treat acne, wrinkles, and other problem skin conditions.

-Vitamin A, or retinol, is one of the most widely acknowledged nutrients for healthy skin.
-Synthetic retinoids have been used as effective treatments for severe acne and psoriasis since the 1980s, demonstrating how useful vitamin A can be in treating problem skin.
 Vitamin A influences the physiology of the skin by promoting epidermal differentiation, modulating dermal growth factors, inhibiting sebaceous gland activity, and suppressing androgen formation.
 (1) As it promotes cell turnover in the skin, vitamin A is effective in preventing the formation of comedones that cause the most common forms of acne.